Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Stance Influence

-\begin{itemize} \item \textbf{Author's ideology} and background, which is generally inferred by observing the user's profile \cite{elfardy2016cu,Conover2012,Yan2018a,Lai2019c} as additional features to determine the stance expressed by a user, rather than solely using textual content of a tweet as in \citet{mohammad-etal-2016-semeval,Mohammad2016b}. \item \textbf{Author's stance in the temporal space} \cite{Garcia2015}.
-For instance, different influencing media express points of view in different frames \cite{Hasan2014}, which takes time to be assessed \cite{Zubiaga2016} and may also impact stance evolution and people's stand points.
-This is also important in relation to comment threading, mentioned above. \end{itemize}
+\begin{itemize} \item \textbf{Author's ideology and background}, often inferred by observing the user's profile \cite{elfardy2016cu,Conover2012,Yan2018a,Lai2019c}, can be used as additional features to determine the stance expressed by a user, rather than solely using the textual content of a post \citet{mohammad-etal-2016-semeval,Mohammad2016b}. \item \textbf{Author's stance in the temporal space} \cite{Garcia2015}.
+For instance, media organisations may express viewpoints through different frames \cite{Hasan2014}, which takes time to be assessed \cite{Zubiaga2016} and may also impact stance evolution and people's stand points.
+This can also have an impact on how threaded conversations are developed. \end{itemize}